 Shannon Bowes

-I am a 1st year PhD student in the Department of Astronomy & Astrophysics at the University of Toronto.
-Currently, I am interested in star formation, stellar evolution, and massive stars.
+I am a 2nd year PhD student in the Department of Astronomy & Astrophysics at the University of Toronto.
+Generally, I am interested in massive stars (in particular variable and stripped stars), stellar evolution, and binaries.

 Recent Work